eoncarlyle/januaryplayground/README.md

 - ~~Negative balance bug: at least the positions/balance invariant is respsected~~
 - ~~Lines 278 and 248: how do these work for sales?
 Is this the issue?~~
   - ~~Sales clearly do not work right now~~
-- Fix the `getMarketMakerImpliedQuote` that doesn't do anything
+- ~~Fix the `getMarketMakerImpliedQuote` that doesn't do anything~~
-- Allow for starting market maker without quote
+- ~~Allow for starting market maker without quote~~
+- Fix multi-ticker activity
-- Actual spread narrowing by the market maker
+- Actual spread narrowing by the market maker and noise trader activity
 - onQuote action

 ## Previous Topic Notes